saurabhs714/risk_service/README.md

     go test ./tests/...

 2. Test cases include:
-   a.
-Create a risk.
+   - Create a risk.
-   b.
-Retrieve all risks.
+   - Retrieve all risks.
-   c.
-Fetch a risk by ID.
+   - Fetch a risk by ID.
-   d.
-Handle invalid inputs.
+   - Handle invalid inputs.